 An exploration of taste

-If you develop an appetite: tagliatelle with chicken giblets and rabbit alla cacciatora with torta al testo ed erbe di campo cake.
+If you develop an appetite: tagliatelle with chicken giblets and rabbit alla cacciatora with torta al testo ed erbe di campo.
 To drink, preferably red, either Torgiano or a choice between the DOC from Assisi, Colli Perugini or Colli Martani.

-The afternoon begins with a stroll through the medieval town of Monte Castello di Vibio: where you can visit the Concordia theatre, "The Smallest Theatre in the World".
+The afternoon begins with a stroll through the picturesque medieval village of Monte Castello di Vibio with its delightful Concordia theatre, "The Smallest Theatre in the World".

-We continue along the road towards Todi, an Etruscan city: the city rests on two hills which have always been a natural border for those crossing the Tiber valley.
-Hence the Etruscan name "tuder" frontier.
-It is a beautiful village nestled in one of the most picturesque areas of the region, with a historical centre clearly of medieval origin, boasting religious and civil buildings of great prestige.
-Walking around the city: the church of Santa Maria della Consolazione, the monument to Jacopone da Todi, the San Fortunato temple, the municipal buildings and the cathedral Santa Maria Annunziata.
+We continue along the road towards Todi, an Etruscan city spread over two hills which have always been a natural border for those crossing the Tiber valley.
+Hence the Etruscan name tuder, frontier.
+It is a beautiful village nestled in one of the most picturesque areas of the region, with a historical centre clearly of medieval origin, boasting religious and civic buildings of great prestige.
+Walking around the city, see the church of Santa Maria della Consolazione, the monument to Jacopone da Todi, the San Fortunato temple, the municipal buildings and the cathedral Santa Maria Annunziata.